glasgowcompbio/vimms/paper/paper.md

 # Summary

-The choice of fragmentation strategies used during data acquisition directly affects the quality and coverage during identification -- a crucial step in untargeted metabolomics data analysis.
+The choice of fragmentation strategies used during mass-spectrometry based data acquisition directly affects the quality and coverage of subsequent structural identification -- a crucial step in untargeted metabolomics data analysis.
 However, developing novel fragmentation strategies is challenging due to high experimental cost of running an actual mass spectrometry instrument and the lack of programmable simulation environment to support developmental activities.
-ViMMS 2.0 is a framework that could be used to develop new fragmentation strategies in metabolomics completely *in-silico* and also to run them on actual mass spectrometry instruments.
-The framework allows users to generate chemical objects (produced synthetically or extracted from existing mzML files) and simulate a tandem mass spectrometry process, where different fragmentation strategies could rapidly be implemented, tested and evaluated.
-In this paper, we highlight the software design choices of the framework and illustrate with an example how a new fragmentation strategy could be implemented in ViMMS 2.0.
+ViMMS 2.0 is a framework that could be used to develop new fragmentation strategies in metabolomics completely *in-silico* as well as on mass spectrometry instruments.
+The framework allows users to generate chemical objects (produced synthetically or extracted from existing mzML files) and simulate a tandem mass spectrometry process, where different fragmentation strategies can be rapidly implemented, tested and evaluated.
+In this paper, we present ViMMS 2.0, highlighting the software design choices of the framework and illustrate with an example how a new fragmentation strategy could be implemented in ViMMS 2.0.

 # Statement of need